Florida Hurricane Insurance: Fact File

 - The insured value of properties in coastal areas of Florida totaled $2.9 trillion in 2013, accounting for 79 percent of the state’s total insured property exposure, according to an analysis by AIR Worldwide.

-- Given the growth in the number and value of insured property, a repeat of the hurricane that devastated Miami in 1926 would result in approximately $125 billion in insured damage today, according to Karen Clark and Company.
+- Given the growth in the number and value of insured property, a repeat of the hurricane that devastated Miami in 1926 would result in approximately $130.2 billion in insured damage in 2016, according to Karen Clark and Co.

-- Since its establishment in 2002, after the state passed legislation combining two separate high risk insurance pools known as the Florida Windstorm Underwriting Association and the Florida Residential Property & Casualty Joint Underwriting Association, Citizens Property Insurance Corporation (CPIC) has experienced exponential growth.
+- After its establishment in 2002, when the state passed legislation combining two separate high risk insurance pools known as the Florida Windstorm Underwriting Association and the Florida Residential Property & Casualty Joint Underwriting Association, Citizens Property Insurance Corp.
+(CPIC) experienced exponential growth.
 As a result Florida Citizens has evolved from a market of last resort to the state’s largest property insurer.

-- Florida Citizens Property Insurance Corporation provides multiperil and wind-only insurance coverage to Florida homeowners, commercial residential and commercial business property owners.
+- Florida Citizens Property Insurance Corp. provides multiperil and wind-only insurance coverage to Florida homeowners, commercial residential and commercial business property owners.

-- Citizens was the state's leading homeowners insurer in 2014, with a market share of 9.1, down from 14.5 percent in 2013.
-It is also the second largest commercial insurer, with a 6.6 percent market share, down from 8.2 percent in 2013.
+- Citizens was the state's fourth leading homeowners insurer in 2015, with a market share of 5.7, down from 9.1 percent in 2014.
+It is also the fifth largest commercial insurer, with a 3.8 percent market share, down from 6.6 percent in 2014.

 - Florida Citizens had 701,097 policies with an exposure of $150.5 billion in fiscal year 2015, according to the Property Insurance Plans Service (PIPSO).